Teams and business

 {"policies":{"PasswordManagerEnabled":false}}

-To verify that the built-in password manager is turned off, open Firefox, click the Firefox menu in the toolbar, and choose Preferences > Privacy & Security.
+To verify that the built-in password manager is turned off, open Firefox, select the Firefox menu in the toolbar, then select Preferences > Privacy & Security.

 Learn more